 When emotional intelligence competencies like empathy, resilience, humor, and emotional resonance are lacking, becoming a great leader is near impossible.
 Leaders with social intelligence inspire others to be effective and to step into high performance.
 Dynamic leaders lead from within.
 Authentic leaders have a moral compass, take an intuitive approach, yet screen and measure everything with logic and results.

 Leadership requires self-awareness because we must first be able to observe and lead ourselves intentionally.
-Secondly, we must model the behavior we desire; otherwise, there is disparity that disempowers leadership.
+Secondly, we must model the behavior we desire; otherwise, there is a disparity that disempowers leadership.
 And thirdly, a leader needs to be able to lead others to a higher vision of themselves, each other, and their team.
 Cherniss and Goleman (2001) assert that about 90 percent of leadership success is accounted for by emotional intelligence.

 To understand the four aspects of emotional intelligence, see our blog, “What Is Emotional Intelligence?”